IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 See [Supported Storage Formats](#supported-storage-formats) section for more details.

 ### Supported Authentication Schemes
-The operators support IBM Cloud Identity and Access Management (IAM) and HMAC for authentication.
+The `ObjectStorageSink` operator supports both IBM Cloud Identity and Access Management (IAM) and HMAC for authentication.
+The `S3ObjectStorageSink` operator supports HMAC authentication only.

-For IAM authentication the following authentication parameters should be used:
+For `ObjectStorageSink` IAM authentication the following authentication parameters should be used:
 * IAMApiKey
 * IAMServiceInstanceId
 * IAMTokenEndpoint - iam token endpoint.
 The default is `htts://iam.ng.bluemix.net/oidc/token`.